Greek prime minister to have eye surgery

 The operation will take place in an Athens hospital after the problem was detected during a routine eye examination on Friday, the statement said.

-(This story filed to clarify that Samaras is not yet in hospital)
+(The story is corrected to make clear Samaras not yet in hospital)